Legally Responsible Individuals (LRIs)

 - Language is a factor in service delivery (documented in the record)

-Copies need to be provided to your Service Facilitator prior to every request for authorization.
+Copies need to be uploaded to our Secure Documentation Dropbox prior to every request for authorization.

 For LRI Attendants